DeanHristov/fake-api-e-commerce/README.md

 ├── jest.config.js                  # Config file for Jestjs
 ├── nodemon.json                    # Config file for nodemon
 ├── package.json                    # The heart of the app.
 It holds important metadata about a project like scripts dependencies
-├── package-lock.json               # Place where we controls the dependencies
+├── package-lock.json               # Place where we control the dependencies
 ├── README.md                       # A documentation file
 ├── tsconfig.json                   # Config file for typescript
 ```